-Presented here are the 2020 ACR-EULAR MPA Classification Criteria.
+Presented here are the 2021 ACR-EULAR MPA Classification Criteria.
 These are the first formal criteria for MPA.
 A five-stage approach has been used, underpinned by data from the multinational prospective DCVAS study and informed by expert review and consensus at each stage.
 The comparator group for developing and validating the criteria were predominantly other forms of AAV and other small- and medium-vessel vasculitides, the clinical entities where discrimination from MPA is difficult, but important.
 The new criteria for MPA have excellent sensitivity and specificity and incorporate ANCA testing and modern imaging techniques.
 The criteria were designed to have face and content validity for use in clinical trials and other research studies.

-These criteria are validated and intended for the purpose of classification of vasculitis and are not appropriate for using in establishing a diagnosis of vasculitis (5).
+These criteria are validated and intended for the purpose of classification of vasculitis and are not appropriate for use in establishing a diagnosis of vasculitis (5).
 The aim of the classification criteria is to differentiate cases of MPA from similar types of vasculitis in research settings (6).
 Therefore, the criteria should only be applied when a diagnosis of small- or medium-vasculitis has been made and all potential “vasculitis mimics” have been excluded.
 The exclusion of mimics is a key aspect of many classification criteria including those for Sjögren’s syndrome (7) and rheumatoid arthritis (8).
-The 1990 ACR Classification Criteria for vasculitis perform poorly when used for diagnosis (i.e., when used to differentiate between cases of vasculitis versus mimics without vasculitis) (9) and it is expected that the 2020 criteria would also perform poorly if used inappropriately as diagnostic criteria in people in whom alternative diagnoses, such as infection or other non-vasculitis inflammatory diseases, are still being considered.
+The 1990 ACR Classification Criteria for vasculitis perform poorly when used for diagnosis (i.e., when used to differentiate between cases of vasculitis versus mimics without vasculitis) (9) and it is expected that the 2021 criteria would also perform poorly if used inappropriately as diagnostic criteria in people in whom alternative diagnoses, such as infection or other non-vasculitis inflammatory diseases, are still being considered.
 The relatively low weighting assigned to glomerulonephritis in these classification criteria highlights the distinction between classification and diagnostic criteria.
 While detection of kidney disease is important to diagnose MPA, glomerulonephritis is common among patients with either GPA or MPA and thus does not function as a strong classifier between these conditions.

 MPA was not recognized as a separate entity in the 1990 ACR Classification Criteria for vasculitis, although the disease was recognized as pathologically distinct from polyarteritis nodosa over 40 years earlier.
 This omission of MPA caused difficulties in defining clear homogenous populations for research; thus, over the last two decades, investigators have often relied on the disease definitions of the CHCC nomenclature for eligibility criteria when enrolling patients with MPA into clinical trials (4, 10-13).
 This approach resulted in heterogeneity between patients enrolled in therapeutic trials and epidemiological studies (14).
 Due to inconsistent methods employed by researchers when applying the 1990 ACR criteria and the CHCC definitions in parallel, the European Medicines Agency (EMEA) convened meetings to develop a consensus on how to utilize the two systems, leading to the publication of the EMEA algorithm in 2007 (15).
 The algorithm works by first excluding EGPA and GPA, and then relying on the CHCC histological descriptions to discriminate between MPA and PAN.
-The new 2020 ACR-EULAR Classification Criteria for MPA and other vasculitides provide validated criteria that can replace the EMEA interim solution and should harmonize future research studies.
+The new 2021 ACR-EULAR Classification Criteria for MPA and other vasculitides provide validated criteria that can replace the EMEA interim solution and should harmonize future research studies.